Tito11-creater/MWMA/README.md

 The 50, 100, 150, 200, 250, 300, 350, 400-ROI MWMA and the white matter mask in nifti format are provided.

 The functional network label file and the ITKSNAP-description file of the MWMAs at all resolutions are provided.

+For the 200-ROI MWMA, we also provided the corresponding labels of homologous ROIs across hemispheres.

 Network label: 1-DMN 2-FPN 3-SMN 4-AN 5-VN 6-BSN 7-CBN